Aadityavv/Nexus-Properties/README.md

 ## Overview

-Nexus Properties is a web-based platform designed to streamline real estate operations.
-This project facilitates property management, listings, and customer interactions.
-It is built using **Node.js**, **Express.js**, and **MongoDB**, providing a robust and scalable solution for the real estate industry.
+Nexus Properties is a static website designed for a property dealing company based in Noida.
+This project provides information about properties available for buying and selling, along with contact details for inquiries.

 ## Features

+- **Landing Page**: A visually appealing homepage.
-- **Property Listings**: Add, update, and manage property details efficiently.
+- **Property Listings**: Dedicated pages for buying and selling properties.
-- **User Authentication**: Secure login and sign-up functionality.
-- **Database Integration**: Stores property and user information in MongoDB.
 - **Responsive Design**: Optimized for devices of all sizes.
-- **Scalable Architecture**: Built with Node.js and Express.js for robust performance.
+- **Interactive Elements**: Includes JavaScript functionalities for better user interaction.

 ## Prerequisites

-Before setting up the project, ensure you have the following:
+To view the website locally, ensure you have the following:

-- **Node.js**: Version 14 or higher is recommended.
-[Download Node.js](https://nodejs.org/)
+- A web browser (e.g., Chrome, Firefox).
-- **MongoDB**: Install and configure MongoDB for database operations.
+- Basic knowledge of HTML, CSS, and JavaScript (optional for customization).

 ## Installation